Windows PCs Not Showing Up in Network? (Complete Fix Guide)

 ipconfig /flushdns

-Restart immediately after running these commands.
+Restart your PC after running these commands.

 net stop fdrespub